Grey Owl: Back to Canada (1917–1925)

-Belaney returned to Canada in September 1917, and was discharged from the army at the end of November.
-His most pressing concern was his wounded foot, which was painful and limited his mobility–an unfortunate prospect for someone who wanted to go back into the bush.
-In October he received treatment at a hospital in Toronto, but achieved little success.
-He had other worries: What to do about his first wife, Angele, and his daughter Agnes?
-What to do about his second wife, Ivy, still in England and expecting to be sent for?
-What to do about his illegitimate son, Johnny, born to his deceased mistress Marie?
-After meeting with Angele, he returned to Biscotasing at the end of 1917, alone.

-Belaney soon gained a reputation for drunkenness and disorderly conduct in Bisco.
+Belaney returned to Canada in September 1917, and was discharged from the army at the end of November because of his injuries.
+He returned to Biscotasing, where he gained a reputation for drunk and disorderly conduct.
 Despite this, he made a favorable impression on many people, one person recalling "[I] liked immensely this endearing rebel.
 Archie was one of the nicest things that happened to me when I was growing up."

 Belaney spent much of 1918 recuperating and gradually regained control of his right foot, but the disability remained for the rest of his life, with his foot sometimes swelling to twice its normal size.
 He did not approach Johnny and the boy did not learn who his father was till years later.
 He finally admitted to Ivy that he was already married, which ended their relationship.
 (He would be served divorce papers in 1921.)
 Now he had a new worry: His aunts were furious with him and regarded his treatment of Angele and Ivy as "nothing less than diabolical".

 In the summer of 1919, Belaney worked on a survey party in the bush.
 A co-worker recalled "The 'Mexican half-breed' had an unattractive side.
 'He was taciturn and morose, with a violent, almost maniacal temper.

 His best friends in Bisco were the Espaniels, an Indigenous family with whom he lived in the early 1920s.
 He joined them for two winters trapping at Indian Lake on the east branch of the Spanish River.
 Belaney also maintained a cabin on his hunting ground nearby at Mozhabong Lake.
 His command of the Ojibwe language benefited from this time with the Espaniels, and he also learned the "Indian way of doing things" – which in Jim Espaniel's words "the white man calls conservation".